Athens International Airport: Development and ownership

 AIA is located between the towns of Markopoulo, Koropi, Spata and Loutsa, about 20 km to the east of central Athens (30 km by road, due to intervening hills).
-The airport is named after Elefthérios Venizélos, the prominent Cretan political figure and Prime Minister of Greece, who made a significant contribution to the development of Greek aviation and the Hellenic Air Force in the 1930s.
+The airport is named after Elefthérios Venizélos.
 As to-date, the airport is operated by AIA S.A. and ownership is divided between the Hellenic Republic (Greek State) and Private Sector in a 55%-45% stake following a PPP scheme for the airport company.
 Currently, private investors include the Copelouzos Group (5%) and PSP Investments of Canada (40%), following purchase of Hochtief's shares.

 The airport was constructed to replace the now-closed Athens (Ellinikon) International Airport, as the latter had reached its saturation point with no physical space for further growth.
 Studies for a new airport had been carried out from as early as the 1970s, with as many as 19 different locations being looked at before an area close to the town of Spata was chosen as suitable.
 Athens Airport SA, a state-owned company, was established in 1978 to proceed with the plans.
-However, after delays and slow development, the project was revived in 1991, approximately 1 year after the city lost the right to host the 1996 Summer Olympics to Atlanta, USA and the possibility of submitting a bid for the 2000 Game was discussed.
+However, after delays and slow development, the project was revived in 1991, approximately 1 year after the city lost the right to host the 1996 Summer Olympics to Atlanta, US, and the possibility of submitting a bid for the 2000 Summer Games was discussed.
 However, the city presented the project that was eventually the winner for the 2004 Summer Olympic Games, with the then government launching an international tender for the selection of a build-own-operate-transfer partner for the airport project, with Hochtief of Germany being selected.

 In 1996, Athens International Airport S.A.
-(AIA) was established as a Public–private partnership with a 30-year concession agreement.
+(AIA) was established as a public–private partnership with a 30-year concession agreement.
 That same year, the €2.1 billion development finally began with an estimated completion date of February 2001.
-The airport construction was completed five months before schedule, but was delayed opening a month due to surface connections to Attiki Odos not being completed.
+The airport itself was completed in October 2000, but was delayed opening a month due to surface connections to Attiki Odos not being completed.
 The airport officially opened on 28 March 2001.
 Its major features include two parallel runways being 4 km and 3.8 km long respectively.
 The airport has received approval from the European Aviation Safety Agency and the Federal Aviation Administration for take-offs and landings of the biggest passenger jet worldwide, the A380.
 The first ever A380 to visit 'Eleftherios Venizelos' Athens International Airport made an emergency landing on 13 April 2011 for emergency medical reasons.
 The first scheduled A380 flight took place on 26 October 2012 by Emirates.